 Yet Trump's early-August Chinese tariffs announcement also drove more extensive T-NOTE strength above that resistance.
 Also obvious are the extended congestion resistances were into 129-16 it is above and held during the early August reaction.
 The higher historic congestion in the 131-00 area was exceeded on the recent resurgence prior to the current slippage back below it.
-Higher resistances remain the 132-00 and 133-00 areas, and it is back down near the top of the 130-00/129-16 support at present.
+Higher resistances remain the 132-00 and 133-00 areas, and it is back below the 130-00/129-16 support at present.